 Mentoring for Meditation Mastery

-An ongoing meditation mentoring and support to kindle your understanding on and off the cushion.
+Ongoing meditation mentoring and support to kindle your understanding on and off the cushion.
+Group and 1:1 coaching for attaining higher proficiency in meditation practice.

 Spoke 5 – Expanding your World